cleverpush/cleverpush-developer-docs/docs/sdks/ios/setup.md

 ### 1. CleverPush account

 1. [Create A CleverPush Account](https://app.cleverpush.com/en/register) if you do not have one
-2. Your CleverPush Channel ID, available in `Channels` > `App Push` > `Advanced settings` > `Channel ID`  in the CleverPush Developer console.
+2. You need your CleverPush Channel ID, available in `Channels` > `App Push` > `Implementation` > `Channel ID`  in the CleverPush Developer console.
-3. An iOS device (iPhone, iPad, iPod Touch) to test on.
-The Xcode simulator doesn't support push notifications so you must test on a real device.
-4. A Mac with a new version of Xcode.
+3. You need a Mac with the latest version of Xcode installed.

 ### 2. SDK Setup